bluesky-social/proposals/0004-oauth/README.md

 - Load & verify the client metadata, deduced from the client ID (see the [client metadata](#client-metadata) section)
 - Verify that the authorization request is compliant with the current spec (see the [authorization request](#authorization-request) section)

-During the user authorization step (10), if the user never approved a request from a particular client, the [AUTH-UI] will contain any relevant information required for the user to be able to make an informed decision (see the [Impersonation](#impersonation) section below).
+During the user authorization step (10), if the user never approved a request from a particular client, the [Authorization Interface][AUTH-UI] will contain any relevant information required for the user to be able to make an informed decision (see the [Impersonation](#impersonation) section below).
 Note that if the client was authenticated during PAR (step 5), the Authorization Server can decide to grant an increased level of trust to the client, and thus skip some of the authorization UI steps.
 For example, AS's **should not** allow silent sign on for unauthenticated clients.
 Similarly, the AS **should** always require user consent for unauthenticated clients (even if consent was already granted before).

 During token retrieval (12), the Authorization Server **must** ensure the Token Request is compliant with the current spec (see the [token request](#token-request) section).

-In addition to the requested tokens, the token response must also contain, in the `sub` claim, the user's [ATPROTO] distributed identifier (DID).
+In addition to the requested tokens, the token response must also contain, in the `sub` claim, the user's [AT Protocol][ATPROTO] distributed identifier (DID).
 This value will allow clients to resolve the PDS url using the [DID-PLC] resolution method.
 If the authorization request was initiated (in step 1) using the user's `@handle`, the client **must** verify that the token response's `sub` claim matches the DID that was resolved from this handle.
 If no `@handle` was provided when initiating the flow, the client **MUST** perform the [DID-PLC] + Issuer resolution mechanism using the token response's `sub`.
 This is done to verify that the `iss` of the token response matches the `issuer` from the Authorization Server Metadata resolved from the DID.
 It is critical that the client checks that the `sub` is indeed hosted and managed by the `iss`, and vice versa, whenever a token response is received.

 In addition to being bound to the client's DPoP key, all tokens issued by the AS will also be bound to the public key used by the client to authenticate itself through the `urn:ietf:params:oauth:grant-type:jwt-bearer` grant (only for public client).
 If, at any point, a client stops advertising a public key that is used in active sessions, all those sessions will be invalidated.
 The AS will choose, at its discretion how it will implement this (proactively, whenever metadata are fetched, on the next token refresh, etc.).

-Because frontend only apps are not able to provide a similar mechanism to invalidate credentials at scale, [DRAFT-OAUTH-BROWSER-BASED-APPS] requires that refresh tokens "MUST set a maximum lifetime [...] or expire if they are not used in some amount of time".
+Because frontend only apps are not able to provide a similar mechanism to invalidate credentials at scale, [draft-oauth-browser-based-apps][DRAFT-OAUTH-BROWSER-BASED-APPS] requires that refresh tokens "MUST set a maximum lifetime [...] or expire if they are not used in some amount of time".
 As an additional restriction, unauthenticated clients are not allowed use silent sign on.
 This means that the user will have to give its consent again (but _not_ necessarily re-authenticate itself if he still has an active session on the AS) to the client every time a period of inactivity is reached.
 In practice, after some inactivity period, the user will be redirected to the authorization server to re-authorize the client with a message saying: "You have been inactive for 48 hours on `app.example.com`.
 You are still authenticated as John Doe.
 To continue, please re-authorize the `app.example.com` to access your account by clicking this button".

 Authenticated clients **should** rotate their keys on a regular basis (e.g. on every new app release, or every month, whichever comes first).
 They can do so by adding a new key to their JWKS and removing the old ones from time to time.
 If a breach is detected, the client **must** immediately remove the compromised key from its JWKS.
 If the mitigation of the breach takes long, all the keys **must** be removed from the JWKS as the issue is being fixed, preventing any new tokens from being issued.